-As a travel blogger and photographer, I love remote scenic places and one of my favourite trips the past few years was our family weekend stay on the beautiful island of St Martins in the Isles of Scilly off the southwestern tip of Cornwall.
-Wild landscapes, white sand beaches, turquoise waters – the Scillies feel like a world away but in fact, they’re just 28 miles off the southwestern tip of Cornwall.
+As a travel blogger and photographer, I love remote scenic places and one of my favourite trips the past few years was our family weekend stay on the beautiful island of St Martins on the Isles of Scilly.
+Wild landscapes, white sand beaches, turquoise waters – the Isles of Scilly feel like a world away but in fact, they’re just 28 miles off the southwestern tip of Cornwall, UK.
 You can either fly (highly recommend!) or sail (not so good if you’re prone to sea sickness !) to the Isles of Scilly from Penzance Harbour, Land’s End, Newquay or Exeter Airports with Isles of Scilly Travel.

 Here’s 10 reasons why you will love the Isles Of Scilly for a relaxing family holiday along with some photography and video I took during our stay on these lovely islands.

 We opted for the 20 minute flight from Penzance instead of catching the ferry, and so glad we did as the flight was amazing.
 The usual larger plane was unavailable so we boarded a smaller 7 seater plane and sat right behind the pilot.
 You get stunning views of the Cornish coastline flying at around 1,000 feet and then the Isles of Scilly come into view in the distance.

 Once you’ve landed on the island of St Mary’s, if you’re staying on one of the other four islands like we were you’ll need to hop on a boat which run regularly in between islands – another great experience with amazing views and wildlife on offer.